sarifeenah/BigFoot/Proposal.md

 *Can Bigfoot sightings be predicted on the fractional amount of moonlight on any given day?*

-#### Null Hypothesis:  There is no significant relationship between moon light and Sasquatch sightings
+#### Null Hypothesis:  There is NO significant relationship between moon light and Sasquatch sightings

 #### Alternative Hypothesis:  There IS a significant relationship between moonlight and Sasquatch sightings